The Perils of Polling Part I: Can Polling Really Tell Us Who Will Win the 2020 American Presidential Election?Add bookmark

 The 2016 presidential polls was a startling upset.
 Yet several savvy practicing statisticians/polling organizations called attention to the fact in an era in which few people answer landline calls, pollsters would have difficulty in reaching selected target audiences.
 In short, non-response error could severely bias polling results.

 That could make them increasingly likely to under-represent key voting blocs.
-Non-response bias could impact/distort the results.
+Non-response bias was a key factor in why many of the polls turned out to be incorrect.

 Summary and Conclusions